-Q: I am in the process of purchasing my first car.
-I make a little over $30,000 and have student loan payments, but I save by living with my parents.
-After law school, I was in some credit card debt.
-I decided to consolidate into a personal loan from my credit union at 9.24% (a much lower rate).
+I’m in the process of purchasing my first car.
+I make $30,000 and have student loans, but I save by living with my parents.
+After law school, I consolidated some credit cards into a personal loan from my credit union at 9.24 percent (a much lower rate).
 I have it down to $3,900 and pay $250 per month.

-For example: If you finance $18,000 at 3.5% for four years, you’ll have a payment of about $402.
+For example: If you finance $18,000 at 3.5 percent for four years, you’ll have a payment of about $402.
 If you finance $13,000 (after a $5,000 down payment), your monthly payment is $290.
 Combine that with your $250 loan payment and you’re paying $540 a month—$138 more—until the personal loan is paid off.

 It doesn’t always work out this way, but in this case what’s best for your monthly budget (a single, lower payment), is also better for your long-term bottom line (paying less total interest).